dennisdoomen/CSharpGuidelines/_pages/2400_LayoutGuidelines.md

 - Add a space around operators like `+`, `-`, `==`, etc.

-- Always put opening and closing braces on a new line.
+- Always put opening and closing curly braces on a new line.

 - Don't indent object/collection initializers and initialize each property on a new line, so use a format like this: